 People in the street can be put off and confused by all the terms used within the information technology arena, I know I can and I’ve worked within it for 20 years.
 I have seen that look of bemusement all over a customers face when you try and tell them what went wrong… Its almost as if the current IT industry confuses people more than when we went into a car garage to get a repair done.

-In all honesty there is no need for this confusion, it’s all in how the person with the knowledge passes it on to those who don’t.
+In all honesty, there is no need for this confusion, it’s all about how the person with the knowledge passes it on to those who don’t.

-Below is my top 5 terms and what they mean to you, there are thousands of terms, definitions, I feel these are the key ones to have an understanding off when making decisions based on websites and web hosting in general.
+Below are my top 5 website jargon terms and what they mean to you, there are thousands of terms, definitions, I feel these are the key ones to have an understanding of when making decisions based on websites and web hosting in general.

 Your domain name is a unique name once registered, its how your customers will find you online using browsers like Google chrome or internet explorer.
 The domain name for this website is websites4smallbiz.co.uk, nobody else can use your domain name for as long as you have it registered.
 You don’t own the domain name, you lease it for a set period of time, the minimum is 1 year.

 Content Management System